dariozubi/sparkspace-landing-test/README.md

 ### Requirements

 Limit yourself to 2 hours, do as much as you can.
-As a early stage startup we often thrive for velocity instead of perfection.
+It's ok if you don't finish everything.
+As a early stage startup we often value velocity more than perfection.

 ### Steps